 The problem with addicts is that that we carry this flaw into our recovery.
 Our self-absorbed frame of mind tells us that even our recovery is dependent on the outside world.
 We have a grand old time blaming anyone and anything when we feel like shit or when something goes wrong.
-Because we are so full of pride and arrogance and bullshit, we cannot see that nothing outside of us is responsible for how we feel or for what happens to us.
+Because we are so full of pride and bullshit, we cannot see that nothing outside of us is responsible for how we feel or for what happens to us.

 We must be aware that our narcissism still pervades our perception far into recovery.
 We often think that our recovery itself is dependent on things taking place outside of ourselves.